EC-BingChilling/Summer2023/chapter6.md

 Players aren't required to only care about personal rewards.
 They can also be altruistic and think about both their own and their partner's benefit.

-Suppose that each individual chooses a trategy to maximize their own payoff given her beliefs about the strategy used by the other player.
+Suppose that each individual chooses a strategy to maximize their own payoff given her beliefs about the strategy used by the other player.

 Rationality:
 - each player wants to maximize their own payoff